pebrin/pebrin.github.io/_pages/about.md

 ---
 permalink: /
-title: "P Brin"
+title: "About me"
-excerpt: "P Brin"
+excerpt: ""
 author_profile: true
 redirect_from:
   - /about/